AP Studio Art - 2-D Design

 Download the application below.
 The completed application form, and 6 to 12 examples of your current artworks of any kind, complete the first part of the process.

 I've always had a love for both teaching and making.
-In 2007 I graducated from Messiah college with a B.S. in Art Education, and began my teaching career as a high school art teacher.
+In 2007 I graduated from Messiah College with a B.S. in Art Education and began my teaching career as a high school art teacher.
 Throughout my 12 years of teaching I've taught, darkroom photography, digital photography, intro to art, studio art, AP Drawing, AP 2D Design, AP Art history, jewelry/metals.

 I have my masters in Creativity Studies from Union Institute and University.
 I'm both a teacher and an artist.
 As an artist, I work in textile design and make and sell handwoven scarves.